To Spy Or Not To Spy – Respecting Your Teen’s Space Is Dire For Your Relationship

 How does this apply to the school court reference from earlier?
 It starts with nominating then, in turn, rewarding the kids who set the example.
 I don’t want to teach my sons to do the bare minimum in life.
 Ideally, I’d like them to spend time with and look up to the kids who inspire and motivate them to be their best selves.
 It would also be nice for them to set their egos aside and root for another classmate whom they respect and admire.
 We could all use setting our egos aside from time to time to lift others up.
 It’s a nice life lesson.

-It’s always been strange to me that movies depict the winners as assholes who are experts in the field of bullying , however, in my experience, that was not the case.
+It’s always been strange to me that movies depict the winners as assholes who are experts in the field of bullying.
+In my experience, that was not the case.
 I can remember some of the upperclassmen who were on the court as people I looked up to.
 They were my friends and showed kindness with ease, had reasonable grades, excelled in sports, theater, or belonged to several clubs.
 Some were shy and some were mega extroverts.
 One thing was for sure, it was a good mixture of decent human beings from various backgrounds; quite the opposite of just about every high school movie ever made.

 So why toss the baby out with the bathwater ?
 My guess is this was done away with by the feelings police.
 They probably thought, “Well, we simply cannot have these contests anymore because someone will feel left out.